kuitang/mexcpp/README.md

 check bounds unless requested (forthcoming).
 Therefore, with optimization enabled, the wrapper should add no runtime penalty.

+Typechecking (mxGetClassID) is enabled by default, but can be disabled at your choice/risk if you need the performance.

 # Requirements
 This project is in its infancy, but since the basic functionality works, I wanted to share it as soon as possible.
 You will need a